43 Cancer Myths You Need to Stop Believing

 Myth: Childhood immunizations (and even the newborn vitamin K shot) can cause cancer

-“Absolutely no credible evidence for this classic myth, and yet the anti-immunization forces continue to push this myth on trusting young parents.” —James Fahner, Division Chief For Hematology And Oncology at Helen DeVos Children’s Hospital.
+“Absolutely no credible evidence for this classic myth, and yet the anti-immunization forces continue to push this myth on trusting young parents.” —James Fahner, MD, a pediatric hematologist and oncologist at Helen DeVos Children’s Hospital in Grand Rapids, Michigan.
 To make sure you’ve got the correct information, learn about 29 other things you think cause cancer but don’t.

 Myth: If you have breast cancer you should avoid soy product

 “Soy is often feared because it is a photo (plant) estrogen.
-There is no definitive data suggesting that natural soy product (miso, edamame etc) as part of a healthy diet increases cancer risk.
-To the contrary, there is some evidence that soy may decrease risk of breast cancer but this needs to be better evaluated.”—Marleen I. Meyers, MD, Director of Perlmutter Cancer Center Survivorship Program at NYU Langone.
+There is no definitive data suggesting that natural soy product (miso, edamame, etc.) as part of a healthy diet increases cancer risk.
+To the contrary, there is some evidence that soy may decrease risk of breast cancer but this needs to be better evaluated.”—Marleen I. Meyers, MD, Director of Perlmutter Cancer Center Survivorship Program at NYU Langone in New York City.
 On the other hand, these are 13 foods you really should never eat if you want to prevent cancer.

 Myth: One application of sunscreen is enough to protect my skin from skin cancer

 “A mean-spirited and hurtful lie.
-Any responsible member of an oncology care team dedicates their professional lives to providing compassionate care to patients with cancer, and they work hard to find new cures every day.” – James Fahner, Division Chief For Hematology And Oncology at Helen DeVos Children’s Hospital
+Any responsible member of an oncology care team dedicates their professional lives to providing compassionate care to patients with cancer, and they work hard to find new cures every day.” – James Fahner, MD.

 Myth: Antiperspirants cause breast cancer

-“People inaccurately believe that if you can’t sweat, your toxins build up and may potentially lead to a tumor, but there’s no evidence to suggest that antiperspirants can cause cancer.”—Brian O’Hea, Chief of Breast and Oncologic Surgery at Stony Brook Medicine and Director of the Carol M. Baldwin Breast Cancer Center
+“People inaccurately believe that if you can’t sweat, your toxins build up and may potentially lead to a tumor, but there’s no evidence to suggest that antiperspirants can cause cancer.”—Brian O’Hea, MD.
+Here are reasons you should switch to natural deodorant.

 Myth: If I don’t smoke or drink I won’t get head or neck cancer

-“It is correct that the risk of head and neck cancer increases exponentially in smokers and drinkers but there are other risk factors that can cause some one to develop head and neck cancers.
-These can include age, genetics and even infection by human papilloma virus.”—Reena Gupta, MD, Voice Specialist
+“It is correct that the risk of head and neck cancer increases exponentially in smokers and drinkers but there are other risk factors that can cause a person to develop head and neck cancers.
+These can include age, genetics and even infection by human papillomavirus.”—Reena Gupta, MD, an ear, nose and throat physician and director of the Division of Voice and Laryngology at the Osborne Head and Neck Institute in Los Angeles.

 Myth: After age 18, it’s too late to start a sun protection regimen to prevent skin cancer